 Monday - Saturday: 9am-5pm

 First come, first served.
-Reservations only accepted for afternoon tea with advance payment.
-Call to book.
+Reservations only accepted for afternoon tea or brunch with advance payment.
+Book online.

 3 Mill Street